microsoft/ivy/language.md

 The program exports two actions to the environment: `connect` and `disconnect`.
 The `connect` actions creates a link from client `x` to server `y`, putting the server's semaphore down.
-Notice that `connect` assumes the server's semaphore is initially up.
+Notice that `connect` requires that server's semaphore be up on entry.
 The `disconnect` action removes a link and puts the semaphore up.
-The two `export` declarations at the end tell us that the environment may call `connect` and `disconnect` in arbitrary sequence, though it must obey the stated assumptions.
+The two `export` declarations at the end tell us that the environment may call `connect` and `disconnect` in arbitrary sequence, though it must obey the stated requirements.

 ## Safety and invariant conjectures

-A program is *safe* if the environment cannot call it in any way that causes an assertion to be false.
+A program is *safe* if it cannot fail, so long as in the past all requirements of the environment have been satisfied (that is, it is safe if any failure of the program can be blamed on the environment).

 There are various ways to use assertions to specify desired safety properties of a program.
 A simple one is to add a test action that asserts some property of the program state.
 In the client/server example above, we might specify that no two distinct clients can be connected to a single server using the following test action:

     action test = {
-      assert ~(X ~= Z & link(X,Y) & link(Z,Y))
+      ensure ~(X ~= Z & link(X,Y) & link(Z,Y))
     }

     export test